Skip to Content

 Pros and Cons of a Short-Term Southfield Rental Property

-One more added benefit of being an owner of a short-term rental is that it often comes with a lot of flexibility.
-You could be renting your property for several months or just a week at a time depending on how you go about it.
-If your rental property is at a beautiful vacation site, you could easily use any vacancies as an occasion for a personal retreat.
-Consider signing your property upon rental platforms like Airbnb.
-By doing this you never have to bother with leases.
-What if you want to change your property back to a long-term rental?
-Not a problem!
-You can quickly remove your listing from those sites at any time.
+One significant benefit of owning a short-term rental is the flexibility it offers.
+You can choose to rent your property for several months or just a week at a time, depending on your preferences.
+If your rental is located in a beautiful vacation area, you can take advantage of any vacancies for your personal retreats.
+Consider listing your property on rental platforms like Airbnb; this approach eliminates the hassle of dealing with leases.
+If you decide to switch back to a long-term rental, it’s easy to do so—simply remove your listing from those sites at any time.

 However, there are a few drawbacks to having a short-term rental.
-The income is a lot less stable even though the prospect for higher income is bigger.
+The income is a lot less stable, even though the prospect of a higher income is greater.
 A good number of short-term rentals undergo seasonal fluctuation and that means your property might be forced to remain empty often.
-While impressive marketing and a sprinkling of creativity could aid you in circumventing this, its vital to recall that your best efforts may be insufficient.
-Short-term rentals are easily affected by economic conditions, and economic downturns often produce less demand.
+While impressive marketing and a sprinkle of creativity can help you circumvent this, it’s vital to remember that your best efforts may still be insufficient.
+Short-term rentals are highly susceptible to economic conditions, and economic downturns typically result in a decline in demand.

-Short-term rentals will require more cleaning and maintenance, too.
-Getting the place ready for the next tenant will take quite a bit of your time, especially if youre doing it yourself.
-On the other hand, hiring a professional to do it for you could get pricey, especially if your property is in a popular vacation spot.
-Its critical to ensure that the place is being carefully cleaned between tenants and that required maintenance and repairs are conducted suitably and straightaway.
-Disregarding to do so might give rise to damaging online reviews and a smaller number of bookings in the future.
+Short-term rentals will require more cleaning and maintenance.
+Preparing the property for the next tenant can be a significant time-consuming task, especially if you are doing it yourself.
+Alternatively, hiring a professional cleaning service can be expensive, particularly if your property is located in a popular vacation area.
+It’s essential to ensure that the property is thoroughly cleaned between tenants and that any necessary maintenance and repairs are addressed promptly.
+Failing to do so could result in negative online reviews and a decline in future bookings.

-As a final point, its vital to find out what are the state and local regulations on short-term rentals.
-Some places have created strict regulations hindering the operation of short-term rentals in some areas, just like many homeownersassociations across the country.
-Due to restrictions being different from city to city – and even from neighborhood to neighborhood – its necessary to do your research before acquiring or transforming a property to use as a short-term rental.
+As a final point, it’s vital to find out what are the state and local regulations on short-term rentals.
+Some places have created strict regulations that hinder the operation of short-term rentals in certain areas, much like many homeowners’ associations across the country.
+Due to restrictions being different from city to city – and even from neighborhood to neighborhood – it’s necessary to do your research before acquiring or transforming a property to use as a short-term rental.

 Need help managing your current rental property?
-Give Real Property Management Advantage a call at 248-259-2575.
-Or conveniently contact us online.
+Give Real Property Management Advantage a call at 248-554-1010 or contact us online.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.